K12Dynamics/D3/docs/about/index.rst

 K-12 Dynamics shall not:

-\(a) Disclose Confidential Student Educational Records (as defined in subsection d) to any person or entity except:
+\(a) Disclose Confidential Student Educational Records to any person or entity except:

 \(i) Those that need to know the Confidential Student Educational Records for the purposes this Agreement and agree to be bound by the provisions of this Section; or